PxTools/pxtools.github.io/docs/PxWeb2/project/introduction.md

 ## PxWeb offers
 ### 1. A user centric approach to dissemination of statistics
 PxWeb is developed with user needs at the forefront.
-We care about the professionals who uses PxWeb for work, but also more casual users who need statistics to make informed decisions in their daily lives.
+We care about the professionals who uses PxWeb for work, but also more casual users who need statistics to make informed decisions in their daily lifes.
 ### 2. A multidimensional Table Engine
-PxWeb handles datasets with many variables (e.g., year × region × sex).
-Users can:
+PxWeb handles datasets with many variables (e.g. year × region × sex).
+Users can
 - Select which variables to include
 - Filter or pivot data
 - Generate a custom table
 ### 3. A built-in API
-Every dataset published in PXWeb automatically gets an API endpoint, allowing:
+Every dataset published in PXWeb automatically gets an API endpoint, allowing;
 - developers to access data programmatically
-- reproducible reporting
 - integration with R, Python, Power BI, etc.
-### 4. Standardised Table Format (Px/Axes)
+### 4. Standardised file format
 PxWeb uses the px-file format, designed for statistical tables with:
 - consistent metadata
 - classifications
 - variable hierarchies
 - units, footnotes and descriptions
-### 5. Multilingual Support
+### 5. Support for two datasources
+- Px-file database
+- SQL database (accordning to Common Nordic data Model)
+### 6. Multilingual support
 Interfaces and metadata can be translated easily which is important for organisations serving multiple language groups.
-### 6. Easy maintenance
+### 7. Easy maintenance
 Users can update datasets by:
 - replacing px-files
 - automating updates via scripts
 - integrating PxWeb with internal production systems
-### 7. Open-source complimentary applications
+### 8. Open-source complimentary applications
-To facilitate the use of PxWeb, several organisations have developed complimentary open source Px-tools:
+To facilitate the use of PxWeb, other organisations have developed complimentary open source Px-tools:
 - PxWin - for browsing and editing px-files
 - PxEdit and PxJob - For producing px-files
 - PxGraph - For graphs and figures (requires a Highcharts lisence)